xyrotech/orin/docs/index.md

 **All Label Releases** [:mag:](https://www.discogs.com/developers#page:database,header:database-all-label-releases)

-*Returns a list of Releases associated with the label.*
+<small>Returns a list of Releases associated with the label.</small>
 ```php
 $discog->all_label_releases(107);
 ```